81 Carnwath Farms Lane, Wappinger, NY 12590

 Carnwath Farms Historic Site & Park is on the rise.
 The Town of Wappinger is committed to revitalizing this diamond in the rough to become the true “Gem of the Hudson River Valley”.
-A majestic Victorian era estate turned public park, Carnwath Farms Historic Site & Park will be the center of arts, culture, history, and leisure for Wappinger.
-Sitting high above the Hudson River, Carnwath Farms HSP consists of 99.7 acres of protected parkland, an 1850 Italianate pre-restoration Manor, an 1873 French Carriage House, the Reese Cultural Center, the Sports Museum of Dutchess County, a 1927 colonial cottage, and a three mile trail network with breathtaking views of the surrounding countryside.
-Located just 65 miles north of New York City, 1 mile away from Metro North’s New Hamburg Station, and minutes away from fine dining, excellent shopping, and other amazing historical and cultural sites; Carnwath Farms HSP & the Reese Cultural Center will be the area’s premier location for the arts, culture, and antiquities.
+A majestic Victorian era estate turned public park, Carnwath Farms Historic Site & Park is the center of arts, culture, history, and leisure for Wappinger.
+Sitting high above the Hudson River, Carnwath Farms HSP consists of 99.7 acres of protected parkland, the pre-restoration 1850 Italianate-style Carnwath Manor, an 1873 French-style Carriage House, the Reese Cultural Center, the Sports Museum of Dutchess County, a 1927 colonial cottage, and a three mile trail network with breathtaking views of the surrounding countryside.
+Located just 65 miles north of New York City, 1 mile away from Metro North’s New Hamburg Station, and minutes away from fine dining, excellent shopping, and other amazing historical and cultural sites; The Town has set the goal that Carnwath Farms HSP & the Reese Cultural Center will be the area’s premier location for the arts, culture, and antiquities.
+A walk through this park, will leave you impressed with magnificent breathtaking sweeping views of the Hudson River and her surrounding valley.

 Reese Cultural Center: